Pet Microchipping - Valley Veterinary Hospital of Helena

 When microchipping first came out, only dogs were microchipped now you can have the following pets microchipped:

 Other animals can also be microchipped depending on their size and species.
 Ask Dr. Armstrong or Dr. Dawn Reisinger for their advice on microchipping different pets than the ones listed above.

 How Microchipping is Performed

 With microchipping, a small chip is injected under the surface of the skin with a needle.
 It has a similar feeling of getting a shot; there is no need to put the pet to sleep.
 However, if the pet is having a surgical procedure done, such as spaying or neutering, it can be done at the same time.
 Otherwise, it is done as an office visit.
-Dr. Armstrong and his colleague, Dr. Dawn Reisinger, at Helena Veterinary Service can provide you with all the necessary information needed before and after the procedure.
+Dr. Armstrong and his colleague, Dr. Dawn Reisinger, at Valley Veterinary Hospital of Helena can provide you with all the necessary information needed before and after the procedure.

 Information Stored in the Microchip